qucontrol/krotov/docs/12_other_methods.rst

-At its core, Krotov's method is a gradient-based optimization method, and most directly compares to GRAdient-based-Pulse-Engineering (GRAPE), another gradient-based method widely used in quantum control :cite:`KhanejaJMR05`.
+At its core, Krotov's method is a gradient-based optimization method, and most directly compares to
+GRadient Ascent Pulse Engineering (GRAPE), another gradient-based method widely used in quantum control :cite:`KhanejaJMR05`.
 Historically, Krotov's method has been widely used in the control of atomic and molecular dynamics, whereas GRAPE has its origin in NMR.
 Generally, both methods can be used